-Write a clear and concise summary of the professional development.
 This summary must include, but is not limited to, the following:

-- An explanation of evidence-based instructional strategies introduced throughout the professional development. - A description of how demonstration of new learning is provided (e.g. modeling, videos, etc.) - A description of how participants will practice/experiment with new learning
+- An explanation to assist reviewers in understanding the course design and purchase options.
+Is the course: - One course that addresses multiple topics and must be purchased as a single course. - One course composed of multiple modules that address multiple topics that can be purchased as a single course or in separate modules. - One course that addresses only one topic. - One course that addresses specific (but not all) criteria in one or more topics. - An explanation of evidence-based instructional strategies, including differentiation of instruction for English Learners, introduced throughout the professional development course. - A description of how demonstration of new learning is provided (e.g. modeling, videos, etc.) - A description of how participants will practice/experiment with new learning.